William Prendergast (general)

-William J. Prendergast IV is a United States Army officer and Major General who serves as Commander, Contingency Command Post 1 and Task Force 51 of United States Army North.
-He also served as the Deputy Commanding General of U.S. Army Africa (USAFRICOM) as well as the Army Reserve Component Integration Advisor for the unit.
+William J. Prendergast IV is a United States Army major general who has served as the commanding general of 40th Infantry Division since October 2024.
+He most recently served as the deputy commanding general for Army National Guard of the United States Army Futures Command.
+He served as Commander, Joint Task Force – Civil Support; Commander, Contingency Command Post 1 and Task Force 51 of United States Army North; Deputy Commanding General of U.S. Army Africa (USAFRICOM) as well as the Army Reserve Component Integration Advisor for the unit.

 He began his military career in Oregon where he eventually commanded the armed forces of the state (the National Guard of Oregon) and served as in a variety of senior administrative positions.

 Early life and education

 Prendergast attended Bates College in Lewiston, Maine and graduated in 1990 with a degree in political science.
 He went on to be awarded a master's in Strategic Studies from the United States Army War College.

 Military career

 Early career in Oregon

 Prendergast was commissioned in 1994 after attending the Oregon Military Academy's National Guard Officer Candidate School.
 During his time in Oregon, he commanded the 41st Infantry Brigade Combat Team as well as various other units including the 249th Regional Training Institute, Camp Umatilla Oregon, the 82nd Support Detachment (ROC) (TSC), the 1-82nd Cavalry, the 1-82nd Cavalry, the Joint Forces Headquarters Oregon, and the 1-162nd Infantry.
 In April 2017, Prendergast was selected as assistant adjutant general, serving at the Oregon Joint Force Headquarters in Salem, Oregon.